fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Muslims, however, were able to capture all the fortresses of Khaybar except al-Qamus which proved to be impregnable.

 Ibn Ishaq:
 Burayda b.
 Sufyan b.
 Farwa al-Aslami told me from his father Sufyan b.
 Amr b.
 Al-Akwa: the Apostle ﷺ   sent Abu Bakr with his banner against one of the forts of Khaybar.
 He fought but returned having suffered losses and not taken it.
 On the morrow he sent Umar and the same thing happened.
-The Apostle said: “Tomorrow I will give the flag to a man who loves Allah and His Apostle.
+The Apostle said: "Tomorrow I will give the flag to a man who loves Allah and His Apostle.
 Allah will conquer it by his means.
-He is no runaway.”
+He is no runaway."
 Next day he gave the flag to Ali.
 (The Life of the Messenger of God)

 Ali was no giant, but he made up for his lack of height by his great breadth and prodigious strength.
 Today he was formidable in a scarlet tunic over which he wore his shining breastplate and backplate.
 On his head gleamed a spiked helmet encrusted with silver.
 In his right hand he brandished Mohammed's own scimitar, Dhu'l-Fiqar, which had been entrusted to him with the black banner.
 Ali led his forces and fought valiantly.
 In the engagement, he lost his armor and, shielding himself with a portal he had seized, he continued to fight until the fortress was stormed by his troops.
 The same portal was used by Ali as a little bridge to enable the Muslim soldiers to enter the houses within the fortress.